abhinav1924/Blinkit_Analysis/README.md

 The purpose of this project is to conduct a comprehensive analysis of Blinkit's sales performance, customer satisfaction, and inventory distribution using Excel dashboards and charts.

 ## 🎯 Objectives
-- Track revenue, orders, profit, and AOV
+- Track revenue, items, rating, and Avg Sales
-- Analyze performance by category and city
+- Analyze performance by outlet size, location and type.
 - Visualize monthly trends and growth patterns

 ## 📊 Key Features